bgrimstad/splinter/README.md

 ##SPLINTER
 SPLINTER (SPLine INTERpolation) is a library for *multivariate function approximation with splines*.
 The library can be used for function approximation, regression, data smoothing, data reduction, and much more.
-Spline approximations are represented by a powerful C++ implementation of the tensor product B-spline.
+Spline approximations are represented by a speedy C++ implementation of the tensor product B-spline.

 The B-spline consists of piecewise polynomial basis functions, offering a high flexibility and smoothness.
 The B-spline can be fitted to data using ordinary least squares (OLS), possibly with regularization.
 The library also offers construction of penalized splines (P-splines).